 4. SPF 100 your current business

-If you are headed out of town, make sure to reach out to all clients before you leave.
+If you are just now heading out of town, make sure to reach out to all clients before you leave.
 Next, make sure you have a dedicated agent to fill your shoes while you are away.

 Customers do not care that you do not have cell service down at the beach.
 When there is a problem, they want it addressed right away.
 Make sure to empty your voicemail and return necessary emails each evening you are away.